creeperDoesRedstone/XSharp/README.md

 ```

 ### `Other Things`
-The language has a few other functions
+The language has a few other functions:
 ```
-include operation // includes the operations library
+include operation // includes the operations library 17 * 2
 ```

 ## XAssembly